-Expat parents will find that the standard of education and schools in Canada is high, and the sheer assortment of schooling options impressive.
-In fact, even just the number of organisations charged with ranking and evaluating the schools in Canada is a force to be reckoned with.
+New arrivals will be pleased to know the standard of education in Canada is high, and the assortment of schooling options impressive.
 Canada prides itself on its transparent systems and education is no exception.

-It makes sense then that concerned parents moving to this geographically large country with their little ones can stop worrying and start sifting through the resources that can help them make an informed decision.
-For those parents who would like to do a little "sizing up" of their own, the Fraser Institute annually issues both public and private schools in each province their own report card, measuring and comparing schools' academic performances.
+Concerned parents moving to this geographically large country with their little ones will want to get a head start and begin sifting through the resources that can help them make an informed decision.
+The Fraser Institute annually issues both public and private schools in each province their own report card, measuring and comparing schools' academic performances.

 Parents should note that Canada has no nationalised system of education, and instead grants the responsibility of execution and assessment to the thirteen individual provinces and territories.
 As a result, the systems in each region will be largely similar, but they won't be identical.
 There are varying differences in curriculum, language, methods of evaluation and accountability policies.
 The compulsory education age range is also controlled by the individual jurisdictions and may vary, though most demand attendance between the ages of six and 16.